 Exploring Karnak's Great Temple of Amun, Luxor

-The epicenter of Theban life, Karnak's Great Temple of Amun remains a staggering piece of architecture and engineering up to this day.
-This house of the gods was built on a giant scale with colossal columns reaching up to the sky, and mammoth statues staring down.
-And all of this oversized stonework is covered in a dizzying amount of intricate artistry.
-If the pharaohs wanted to impress, they got it right.
-The centuries may have toppled some pillars and felled some statues, but today, the Great Temple of Amun remains one of the most amazing man-made structures in the world and one of Egypt's top tourist attractions.
+The Great Temple of Amun, the central temple of the Karnak complex, was the epicenter of Theban life.
+This house of the gods was built on a giant scale and was one of Ancient Egypt's most ambitious examples of Pharaonic era engineering and architecture.
+Colossal columns and mammoth statues litter the halls and chambers, while all this oversized stonework is covered in a dizzying amount of intricate carvings.
+Over the centuries, some pillars and statues may have been felled, but Karnak's Great Temple of Amun remains one the world's most stunning man-made structures and one of Egypt's top tourist attractions.

 The gigantic First Pylon, built in the time of the Ethiopian kings, is 113 meters wide with walls 15 meters thick and still stands 43.5 meters high.
 It was left unfinished, and fragments of the scaffolding of sun-dried brick used during its construction are still visible.